 Cvoro, Uros (2007) Displaced culture: multiculturalism and museology at the National Museum of Australia.
-In: Callahan, David, (ed.)
-Australia—who cares?
-Australia Research Institute, Perth, Australia, pp. 153-167.
+In: Australia—who cares?
+Curtin University of Technology, Australia Research Institute, Perth, Australia, pp. 153-167.
 ISBN 9781920845308

 In what follows, I will briefly map out the history of the National Museum of Australia as a project; and I conclude with an analysis of the cultural and political climate in which the project was finally realised and suggest how the museum was related to the Howard Government's politics of multiculturalism.

 |Item Type:||Book Chapter (Commonwealth Reporting Category B)|